 When the time came to renew Zambri’s lease for the second time Peter, Jo and Calen had decisions to make.
 While they each had passion, pride and loyalty for their creation, after ten years in the restaurant business they were not sure whether Zambri’s was ending or something new was to start.
 They were at a crossroads and needed to make a decision whether to evolve and grow, or not.

-Many late night discussions and debates filled with laughter and some tears followed and the business partners, family and friends recommitted themselves to a renewed vision for Zambri’s.
+Many late night discussions and debates filled with laughter and some tears, the business partners, family and friends recommitted themselves to a renewed vision for Zambri’s.
 The addition of long time employee Louis Vacca as partner and the decision to move into the brand new Atrium Building sealed the deal.
-While the old Zambri’s location may have been rustic and unconventional the new location at the energy efficient LEED Gold certified Atrium Building just a few blocks away from the original location will create a more symbiotic relationship between Zambri’s environmentally-conscious food creations and the space it inhabits.
-Finally, our outside matches our inside.
+While the old Zambri’s location may have been rustic and unconventional, the new location at the energy efficient LEED Gold certified Atrium Building just a few blocks away from the original location creates a more symbiotic relationship between Zambri’s environmentally-conscious food creations and the space it inhabits.
+Finally, the outside matches the inside.